Deaerator Tank, Types, Working Principle in Detail

 Image source –elprocus

-Steam is feen below the trays to strip out remove dissolved oxygen from the water.
+Steam is feen below the trays to strip out and remove dissolved oxygen from the water.
 Perforated trays help to increase the residence time/contact time of feedwater and steam.
 After passing through steam, feed is collected into the horizontal water storage tank.
 In the storage tank, steam is passed through the sparger pipe which further heat the water and remove the leftover dissolved oxygen.

 Spray type Deaerator